 They might.
 The IRS has a record of all your 1099 income from different companies.
 They will compare that income to what you reported on your Schedule C form.
 If you reported less income than they have on record, they might contact you about the discrepancy.

 You do not pay taxes based on your 1099 income but on profits as determined by Schedule C. You will pay 15.3% of your profits as Self-Employment tax for Doordash drivers (which covers Social Security and Medicare taxes).
-The income tax percentage varies widely based on several factors.
+A Dasher's income tax brackets (or percentages) vary widely based on several factors.
 You can get a glimpse of the total picture with our Doordash tax calculator.

 That $400 total is based on profits, not on Doordash income.
 It's also based on total self-employment earnings, not just Doordash.
 Therefore, if you earned less than $400 from Doordash but made money with other delivery apps, you will still have to pay self-employment taxes.